Andreas-Menzel/IncrementalBackup/README.md

 IncrementalBackup is a simple to use rsync wrapper for creating incremental backups.
-It allows multiple source directories to be backuped at once and provides multiple tests to ensure a safe backup procedure
+It allows multiple source directories to be backuped at once and provides multiple tests to ensure a safe backup procedure.

-IncrementalBackup will check the existance of the source- and destination directories, as well as check-files that ensure that a backup from / to the specified directory is intended.
+IncrementalBackup will check the existance of the source- and destination directories, as well as check-files that ensure that a backup from / to the specified directory is intended and possible.
 This is especially useful if the backup is done to an external hard drive.
 If it is not connected, no backup will be done and rsync will not be executed.

 If the maximum number of backups at the destination location is reached (if specified; see `--keep`), the oldest backup will be recycled to reduce the